QuCo84/sd-bee/readme.md

   </ol>
 </ul>

-RUNNING LOCALLY
+RUNNING LOCALLY ON GCP
-If you wish to run a local test, some packages are required.
+If you wish to run a local test on GCP, some packages are required.
 Execute in the main directory : composer require google/cloud-storage

-Create access to GCS (see bloww) and add the test task to your pribvate storage with the default prefix.
+Create access to GCS (see below) and add the test task to your private storage with the default prefix.

 Start local server with

 php -S localhost:8080 index.php

 Use the "See on the web" button top right to visualise the local server.

 DEPLOYMENT
 <ol>
-  <li>ON GCP WITH APP ENGINE
+  <li>on GCP with App Engine
     <ul>
       <li>Access to GCS
         <ul>